 Landing position

-The precise point at which any part of the aerostat's basket, car or gondola comes to rest on the ground or makes more than brief contact with any water surface, or anything attached to, or resting on, the ground or water is the landing point.
+The precise point at which any part of the aerostat's basket, car or gondola comes to rest is the landing point.

 Momentary contact with the ground or water does not constitute a landing, nor does contact between a trail rope and the ground, unless the aerostat is moored.
+A drag after initial ground contact during landing is considered to be a normal part of balloon landing and the final resting place is the landing position.

+Intermediate landings are not permitted.

 Pilots landing on water such as lakes, seas, or rivers will not receive a result.